idonahum/FastDepth/README.md

 The evaluation code will report model accuracy in terms of the delta1 metric as well as RMSE metric.

+## Demo
+we provie a a colab demonstartion to visual our results for depth estimation.

 ## Results